Do I have to be an experienced writer to attend?

 Is there a fee to join?

 No, this is a free group.
-The only requirement is that we adhere to all library policies as we are guests in their facility.
+The only requirement is that we adhere to all policies at the facilities where we are guests.

 Should I bring copies of my work to share?

 You are not required to bring copies but we do recommend it.
 If you have a printer available, plan to bring 8-10 copies to the meeting.
 Experience has shown us that when other groups members can follow along as you read, it is much easier for them to make notations on your work for you to review later.
 Note: During the Pandemic, we are sharing our work in advance using a private Google Group.